 All of that being said, let’s explore what Advent is and its purpose for Christians past, present, and future.

 Advent begins four Sundays before Christmas and lasts through Christmas Eve, so the actual length varies from year to year.
+This year, it begins on Sunday, November 27 since Christmas itself falls on a Sunday.
 It’s a time in which Christians prepare for celebrating the birth of Jesus by remembering the longing of the Jews for a Messiah.

-Many churches will participate corporately, either by displaying an Advent wreath with purple, pink, and white candles, signing related hymns and songs, diving into Advent-themed sermons or congregational devotions, or a combination.
+Many churches will participate corporately, either by displaying an Advent wreath with purple, pink, and white candles, singing related hymns and songs, diving into Advent-themed sermons or congregational devotions, or a combination.

+The word “Advent” stems from the Latin word adventus, which literally means “coming” or “arrival," in this case, the arrival of our Savior, Jesus Christ.
 The theme of longing or waiting for the Lord is important for Christians as a point of emphasis.
-We read it throughout scripture, but especially among the later day Old Testament prophets:
+We read it throughout scripture, but especially among the later-day Old Testament prophets:

 “But those who wait on the Lord shall renew their strength; They shall mount up with wings like eagles, they shall run and not be weary, they shall walk and not faint.”
 Isaiah 40:31